nirali-brahmbhatt/dice_game/README.md

 # dice_game
-Just basic of HTML,CSS and Javascript
+Just basic Webpage using HTML,CSS and Javascript